-- We will strive to search and encourage the involvement of those affected by our services and changes thereof. - Public events will use visual, verbal, and written aids to attract participation. - CCT media plan includes TV (Channel 4), and newspaper ads (The Cherokee Scout).
-Radio ads will be researched. - Specific questions will be asked of outreach participants: Is CCT important to your life?
-Which of our services help you the most and you consider to be vital to your life?
-What new services are needed?
-If you don't need our services, do you know someone who does? - Efforts will be made to show how the input of participants can, or did, influence final decisions. - We will strive to form decision-making committees that reflect the diversity of our community. - We will seek out and identify community contacts and partner with local community- and faith-based organizations that can represent, and help us disseminate information to, target constituencies. - Demographic data will be requested during public meetings, surveys, and from community contacts and committee members.
+- We will seek out and facilitate the involvement of those potentially affected. - Public events will aim to be collaborative, fun, and educational for all, rather than confrontational and prescriptive. - Media plans will typically involve multiple channels of communication like mailings, radio, TV, and newspaper ads. - Abstract objectives will be avoided in meeting announcements.
+Specific "attention-grabbing" reasons to attend will be used, such as "Help us figure out how to relieve congestion on [corridor name]" or "How much should it cost to ride the bus?
+Let us know on [date]." - Efforts will be made to show how the input of participants can, or did, influence final decisions. - We will do our best to form decision-making committees that look like and relate to the populations we serve. - We will seek out and identify community contacts and partner with local community- and faith-based organizations that can represent, and help us disseminate information to, target constituencies. - Demographic data will be requested during public meetings, surveys, and from community contacts and committee members.